mbart13/Movie-Watcher-Backend/README.md

 # Movie Watcher
 https://movie-watcher.vercel.app
-(since backend is deployed on heroku, some functionalities may work with 30 seconds delay)
+(since backend is deployed on free heroku dyno, some parts of the application will take some time to start)

 ## Frontend